B-17 Gunner: Air War Over Germany: Gameplay

 In B-17 Gunner: Air War Over Germany, gameplay centers on manning the defensive gunner stations of a B-17 Flying Fortress during World War II bombing missions over Europe.
 Rather than simulating flight, the game drops players directly into mid-air combat, tasking them with shooting down waves of German fighters while protecting their aircraft.
 Players rotate between six gunner positions—nose, top turret, ball turret, left and right waist guns, and tail gun—each offering a limited field of view and varying degrees of effectiveness.
 Bombing runs are handled through a simple point-and-click interface: players are shown a target image at the start of each mission and must align the bombsight and release payloads as the aircraft approaches.
 Success is measured by bombing accuracy and defensive performance, with the ultimate goal of surviving 25 missions to earn a return home.

 Development

-The game was announced in April 2001.
+B-17 Gunner: Air War Over Germany was announced in April 2001.
+It was showcased at a Toy Fair in February 2001.